CognizantOpenSource/maqs-java/docs/JMAQS_1/appium/AppiumConfig.md

 boolean pageSourceOnFail = AppiumConfig.getWaitDriver();
 ```

-Get the mobile device If no browser is provide in the project configuration file.
+Get the mobile device If no browser is provided in the project configuration file.
 We default to Android:
 ```java
 AppiumDriver driver = AppiumConfig.getWaitDriver();
 ```